 Our charity supported Walter with grants for household furnishings, including bunk beds for his children and a new washing machine.
 Walter says: “We were struggling, but the support really helped.
 The charity does a lot for serving soldiers, veterans and their families.
 They let us know we’re not alone in times of need.”

-Last year, Walter completed a certificate in social services, and spent time assisting elderly veterans and vulnerable young people.
-Like many families, the COVID-19 pandemic has been a challenge for the family, but in some ways Walter says the restrictions have proved a blessing in disguise: “I missed out on so much of the kids growing up.
-I’m getting to experience it all now.”
+Like many families, the COVID-19 pandemic has been a challenge for the family, but in some ways Walter says the restrictions have proved a blessing in disguise: “I missed out on so much of the kids growing up, but I got to experience it all.”